AJenbo/DiabloGrooboAnalysis/readme.md

 [^3]: Refer to [[#Appendix A - Diablo Level Generation]] for specifics on how dungeon layouts and objects/monsters/items are generated.

 [^4]: To save space, _Diablo_ save files only include the starting RNG state for each of the 16 dungeon seeds the dungeon levels are derived from.
 Although the game saves the position of items, objects, and monsters once a dungeon level is visited, it always recreates the dungeon layout itself based on the dungeon seed.
 As described further in [[#Generating the Set of Dungeon Seeds|Generating the Set of Dungeon Seeds]], these values are derived from 16 consecutive outputs of the global RNG seeded with the current time, with additional restrictions on what date/times are valid when starting a new game (what we call the game seed).
-Due to the particular type of psuedo-random number generator used in _Diablo_, the possibilities for these 16 dungeon seeds are fairly limited.
+Due to the particular type of pseudo-random number generator used in _Diablo_, the possibilities for these 16 dungeon seeds are fairly limited.

 [^5]: Dlvls 3 and 4 could not be matched to dungeon levels from any naturally generated games.
 Partial matches exist for Dlvl 9, but no game seed generates dungeon levels with the combination of monsters and items visible in Groobo's video.